Gorgeous outdoor furniture that's worth the splurge, according to experts | CNN Underscored

 Oozing with Palm Springs vibes, this easy, breezy chair is made of resin wrapped over aluminum — meaning that while it looks dainty, it’s incredibly solid too.

 “We used these at a large patio space on a project in Florida and they look stunning,” says Lindsay Kate Bilchik, owner and principal designer of L. Kate Interiors based in Connecticut.
 “The thick weave of the back is sturdy and has such a pretty design, it adds so much to the space.
-The chairs are super cozy, too, and can be moved from the table to be used as accent chairs.”
+The chairs are super cozy too and can be moved from the table to be used as accent chairs.”

 Altura Cantilever Umbrella (starting at $2,023.08, originally $2,199; frontgate.com)

-Here’s a fact: The cantilever umbrella is the most luxurious outdoor shade solution… period!
+Here’s a fact: The cantilever umbrella is the most luxurious outdoor shade solution, period!
 And this one from Frontgate is the best of the best.
-Available in three sizes (10- by 13-, 11.5- and 13-foot) with three color options (navy, beige and cream) and two frame finishes (a faux teak and silver), the Altura looks like something you’d find at a 5-star hotel.
-The powder-coated aluminum umbrella provides a massive swathe of sunbrella shade wherever it lands because it can swivel a full 360-degrees — and trust us, the crank system is incredibly easy to use.
+Available in three sizes (10 feet by 13 feet, 11.5 feet, and 13 feet) with three color options (navy, beige and cream) and two frame finishes (a faux teak and silver), the Altura looks like something you’d find at a 5-star hotel.
+The powder-coated aluminum umbrella provides a massive swathe of sunbrella shade wherever it lands because it can swivel a full 360 degrees — and trust us, the crank system is incredibly easy to use.

-Bonus: It comes with a cover and pole to keep the canopy fabric clean as a whistle year-round and the base is included too.
-The only downside is that it’s a bit labor intensive to assemble, requiring at least two adults to get the job done.
+Bonus: It comes with a cover and pole to keep the canopy fabric clean as a whistle year-round, and the base is included too.
+The only downside is that it’s a bit labor-intensive to assemble, requiring at least two adults to get the job done.

 Palmer Chair ($339.15, originally $399; grandinroad.com)

-When she was completely redoing her Utah home’s backyard area, At Home with Ashley blogger Ashley Wilson wanted to create a specific seating area surrounding her fire, and she opted to mix two navy Palmer Chairs with two white Luciana Benches ($296 each).
+When she was completely redoing her Utah home’s backyard area, At Home With Ashley blogger Ashley Wilson wanted to create a specific seating area surrounding her fire, and she opted to mix two navy Palmer Chairs with two white Luciana Benches ($296 each).

-“Last year I redid my fire pit area and completely used Grandin Road furniture to furnish it,” she said.
+“Last year I redid my fire pit area and completely used Grandin Road furniture to furnish it,” she says.
 “I love their pieces because they’re stylish and comfortable.
-This is the spot in my yard where everyone gathers at parties and there’s plenty of seating for everyone.”
+This is the spot in my yard where everyone gathers at parties, and there’s plenty of seating for everyone.”

 Polywood Chippendale 7-Piece Dining Set (starting at $1,995; wayfair.com)

 Founded three decades ago in Indiana, Polywood is an outdoor furniture company that creates dining sets, sectionals, chairs and tables from HDPE recycled plastics — approximately 30,000 milk jugs are recycled per hour to create the brand’s all-weather lumber.
 Which leads us to say: We’re obsessed!
-Virtually maintenance-free, the Polywood pieces like this gorgeous dining set, mimic the look of wood, yet they are built to withstand all climates, they’re completely waterproof, have color-stay technology and they’ll never splinter, crack, chip or peel.
+Virtually maintenance-free, the Polywood pieces like this gorgeous dining set mimic the look of wood, yet they are built to withstand all climates, they’re completely waterproof, have color-stay technology and they’ll never splinter, crack, chip or peel.

 Truly, all you need to keep a Polywood set looking pristine year after year is soap, water and sponge for a light wash.
 We’ve tested the goods ourselves and can confirm they are well worth the splurge, and will look just as good on day 1,000 as they did on day one.
 Did we mention each purchase comes with a 20-year warranty?
 Available in a slew of colors and styles, the hardest part is deciding which set best matches your aesthetic.